-- The lawful spouse of the employee, unless legally separated. - An eligible child under 26 years of age.
-An eligible child is one of the following: - A natural offspring of either or both the employee or spouse - · A legally adopted child of either or both the employee or spouse; or - A child "placed" with the employee for the purpose of legal adoption in accordance with state law.
+- The lawful spouse of the employee, unless legally separated. - The domestic partner of the subscriber.
+If all requirements are met, as stated in the signed "Affidavit of Domestic Partnership," all rights and benefits afforded to a "spouse" under this plan except eligibility for COBRA coverage will also be afforded to an eligible domestic partner.
+In determining benefits for domestic partners and their children under this plan, the term "establishment of the domestic partnership" shall be used in place of "marriage," and the term "termination of the domestic partnership" shall be used in place of "legal separation" and "divorce." - An eligible child under 26 years of age.
+An eligible child is one of the following: - A natural offspring of either or both the employee or spouse - A legally adopted child of either or both the employee or spouse; or - A child "placed" with the employee for the purpose of legal adoption in accordance with state law.
 "Placed" for adoption means assumption and retention by the employee of a legal obligation for total or partial support of a child in anticipation of adoption of such child. - A minor for whom the subscriber or spouse has a legal guardianship.
 There must be a court order signed by a judge, which grants guardianship of the child to the subscriber or spouse as of a specific date.
 When the court order terminates or expires, the child is no longer an eligible child.